-The necessary explanation of the setup in step (i) is given here.
-Since in practice $m_i=1,2,…,N-m_0$, for more rigor, the discrete exponential distribution is used here for reasoning, so the number of new connected edges at node $i$ can be expressed by the probability mass function as:
+The average degree of the vari-linear model is closely related to the settings in step I of the modeling process.
+Since in practice $m_i \in \{ 1, 2, \dots, N-m_0 \}$, we employ the discrete exponential distribution for more rigorous reasoning.
+The number of new edges added to node $i$ can be expressed by a probability mass function as:

 then the expected value of the number of new edges brought by the new node is: